autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 ## 3. Requirements

 - By allowing to implement different modules, we accept various sensor configurations and algorithms.
-- The localization system can start the pose estimation from an ambiguous initial location
+- The localization system can start pose estimation from an ambiguous initial location
 - The system can produce the reliability of the initial location estimation
 - The system can manage the state of the initial location estimation (uninitialized, initializable or not) and can report to the error monitor